AsimiChroma/CSC446-Mini-Ada-Compiler/README.md

 Some test files are included so you can try it out.

 NOTE: Before running the program, make sure to remove the .asm and .TAC files.
+Your code will generate the .asm and .TAC files, so you can double check the contents with my files.

 To run the code, you can use clang 7 or higher to compile and run the code by typing this on your terminal: